Overview of the Azure Policy service

-Governance validates that your organization can achieve its goals through an effective and efficient use of IT.
+Governance validates that your organization can achieve its goals through effective and efficient use of IT.
 It meets this need by creating clarity between business goals and IT projects.

 Does your company experience a significant number of IT issues that never seem to get resolved?
 Good IT governance involves planning your initiatives and setting priorities on a strategic level to help manage and prevent issues.
 This strategic need is where Azure Policy comes in.

 Azure Policy's compliance evaluation is now provided for all assignments regardless of pricing tier.
 If your assignments do not show the compliance data, please ensure that the subscription is registered with the Microsoft.PolicyInsights resource provider.

 How is it different from RBAC?

-There are a few key differences between Policy and role-based access control (RBAC).
+There are a few key differences between Azure Policy and role-based access control (RBAC).
 RBAC focuses on user actions at different scopes.
 You might be added to the contributor role for a resource group, allowing you to make changes to that resource group.
-Policy focuses on resource properties during deployment and for already existing resources.
-Policy controls properties such as the types or locations of resources.
-Unlike RBAC, Policy is a default allow and explicit deny system.
+Azure Policy focuses on resource properties during deployment and for already existing resources.
+Azure Policy controls properties such as the types or locations of resources.
+Unlike RBAC, Azure Policy is a default allow and explicit deny system.

 RBAC Permissions in Azure Policy

 Azure Policy has several permissions, known as operations, in two Resource Providers: